vjovanov/actormig/actor-migration.md

 In this section we describe how to remove the `act` method from `StashingActor`s and how to change the methods used in the `StashingActor` to resemble Akka.
 Since this step can be complex, it is recommended to do changes one actor at a time.
-In Scala, actor's behavior is defined by implementing the act method.
+In Scala, an actor's behavior is defined by implementing the `act` method.
 Logically, an actor is a concurrent process which executes the body of its `act` method, and then terminates.
-In Akka, the behavior is defined by using a global message handler which processes the messages in the actors mailbox one by one.
+In Akka, the behavior is defined by using a global message handler which processes the messages in the actor's mailbox one by one.
 The message handler is a partial function, returned by the `receive` method, which gets applied to each message.

-Since the behavior of Akka methods in the `StashingActor` depends on the removal of the `act` we have to do that first.
-Then we will give the translation rules for translating individual methods of the Scala `Actor`.
+Since the behavior of Akka methods in the `StashingActor` depends on the removal of the `act` method we have to do that first.
+Then we will give the translation rules for translating individual methods of the `scala.actors.Actor` trait.

 #### Removal of `act`

 In the following list we present the translation rules for common message processing patterns.
-This list is not exhausive and it covers only the common patterns.
+This list is not exhaustive and it covers only some common patterns.
 However, users can migrate more complex `act` methods to Akka by looking at existing translation rules and extending them for more complex situations.

+A note about nested `react`/`reactWithin` calls: the message handling partial function needs to be expanded with additional constructs that bring it closer to the Akka model.
+Although these changes can be complicated, migration is possible for an arbitrary level of nesting.
+See below for examples.

+A note about using `receive`/`receiveWithin` with complex control
+flow: migration can be complicated since it requires refactoring the `act` method.
+A `receive` call can be modeled using `react` and `andThen` on the message processing partial function.
+Again, simple examples are shown below.

 1. If there is any code in the `act` method that is being executed before the first `loop` with `react` that code should be moved to the `preStart` method.